Ansible-Getting-Started/Provision-Azure/README.md

-<h2>Create a Virtual Network</h2>
+<h2>Create a Complete VM Environment</h2>

-Create an Ansible playbook named `azure_create_network.yml` and paste the following contents.
+Create an Ansible playbook named `azure_create_vm.yml` and paste the following contents.
 The fields in red might be different, according to what you input in the previous playbooks.
 Again, remember to enter your own complete public key data in the `key_data` portion:

 ```
 ---